-Where two reasonable offers are refused by an applicant with any Priority Status, the applicants will lose their Priority Status and the transfer application will be cancelled.
+Where two reasonable offers are refused by a transfer applicant with any Priority Status, the applicants will lose their Priority Status and the transfer application will be cancelled.
 A new application for transfer will not be accepted for 12 months.